odan/slim4-skeleton/docs/domain.md

 A value object must be **immutable** and is responsible for keeping their state consistent.

-A value object should only be filled using the constructor.
+A value object should only be filled using the constructor or even better with "named constructors".

 Wither methods are allowed, but `setter` methods are not allowed.